Oudayan/TrackTik/README.md

-# frontend-challenge
+# TrackTik Frontend Challenge

-> TrackTik Frontend Challenge by Oudayan Dutta
+## by Oudayan Dutta

->> The app is built with a mobile-first approach and is fully responsive.
+> The app is built with a mobile-first approach and is fully responsive.
 It uses Vue.js, Ionic, Cordova & Bootstrap.

-This app expects a json-server running the db.json file on http://localhost:3000/ (port 3000)
+> This app expects a json-server running the db.json file on http://localhost:3000/ (port 3000)

-Frontend is run on http://localhost:8080/ (port 8080)
+> Frontend is run on http://localhost:8080/ (port 8080)